Nintendo Switch 2: Sales

 Nintendo reported on June 10, 2025, four days from release, that the Switch 2 had sold more than 3.5 million units worldwide, which made it the company's fastest selling console to date, while market research firm Niko Partners claimed this made it the fastest-selling console of all time.
 Famitsu reported that the console had sold 947,931 units in Japan within the first four days of its release, surpassing the Switch's launch of 329,152 units sold in the region.
-IGN said that launch sales of the Switch 2 in these first four days were twice as much as the launch sales of the Switch in all regions, and also claimed that the Nintendo Switch 2 was the fastest-Selling Gaming Hardware in U.S. History.
+IGN said that launch sales of the Switch 2 in these first four days were twice as much as the launch sales of the Switch in all regions, and also claimed that the Switch 2 was the fastest-selling gaming hardware in the United States.
 By June 30, 2025, the end of Nintendo's first fiscal quarter for 2026, the console had sold over 5.8 million units worldwide, with sales exceeding 6 million through the end of July.
 Over 8.6 million games had been sold, with Mario Kart World selling more than 5.6 million, including copies sold as part of Switch 2 bundles.
+Console sales remained strong into the fall of 2025, with 2.4 million units sold in the US in the 3 months after launch according to industry analyst Mat Piscatella, exceeding the record pace set by the PlayStation 4 by 5%, and exceeding the pace of the original Switch by 77%.

+As of December 31, 2025, the Nintendo Switch 2 had sold approximately 17.4 million units since its mid-2025 launch, contributing to Nintendo's strong quarterly profits.

+During a February earnings call, Nintendo president Shuntaro Furukawa stated that despite a strong launch and total sales of over 17 million units since release, "overseas sales were somewhat weaker than expected" and the adjustment was attributed to slower consumer demand rather than cost pressure.
+The following month, Bloomberg News reported that Nintendo had reduced planned production of the Switch 2 by more than 30% after demand, particularly in the United States, fell short of expectations.
+The report noted that the company lowered quarterly output to about 4 million units, down from an initially planned 6 million, with the reduced pace expected to continue into the following quarter.

+Following a surge in sales prior to its price increase, the Nintendo Switch 2 experienced an 87% decline in Japan, with sales dropping to 31,751 units the week after the May 25th price hike.
+The system's sales had peaked at over 200,000 units weekly in the weeks leading up to the increase, after previously averaging 44,000 to 52,000 units.
+The price of the Nintendo Switch 2 was raised from ¥49,980 to ¥59,980, which Nintendo attributed to current market conditions.